8.14

 Exercise 8.
 Examine the result of the parse function.

-1. Note how the result is not just any JSON, but an object whose members include a Member whose name is "buses".
+1. Note how the result is not just any JSON, but an object whose members include a Member whose name is "get_vehicles".

 2. Moreover, note how the value of this Member is not just any JSON, but a list of objects.